marcoshsq/PY4E/01_Python_Crash_Course/01_Fundamentals/Lesson_02_knowing_your_variable.md

 Like I've said in the previous lesson, a variable is like a container to a value, once you've assigned some value to a variable it will behaves as the value that it contains.
 Like high school algebra classes where you needed to find the value of X in an equation, once you found it, you could use X elsewhere and X had the value you had found.
 But unlike x in algebra classes, in python we can assign different ''types'' values within a variable.

 And about their names.
-It's important tha you give them a nice name as well ok.
+It's important that you give them a nice name as well ok.
 A variable can have a short name (like x or y) or a more descriptive name (age, name, sum_numbers).
 But there are some rules:

 - A variable name must start with a letter or the underscore character
 - A variable name cannot start with a number